The U.S. government announced in July that it plans to cut nicotine in cigarettes to nonaddictive levels.

 However, “that progress could happen even faster if the industry stopped opposing things that we actually know work,” she added.

 Not all groups in the United States have seen such dramatic declines in smoking rates.

-Researchers estimate that people with mental illness consume almost half of all cigarettes smoked in the United States.
+Researchers that people with mental illness consume almost half of all cigarettes smoked in the United States.
 They’re also less likely to quit smoking than people without a mental illness.

 There are many reasons this group is still burdened by tobacco.

 “They aren’t offered treatments.
 There are more barriers for them getting treatments.
 And they don’t seem to succeed with things that are easily available, like quit lines or going cold turkey,” said Tidey.